 The riders will have done just short of 180km when they arrive in Harrogate.
 The Harrogate circuit is up Otley Road to Beckwithshaw, right on the B6161 Pot Bank/Oaker Bank, right on Penny Pot Lane down to Oak Beck, steeply up Penny Pot Lane/Cornwall Road/Harlow Moor Road, down Harlow Moor Drive alongside the Valley Gardens to the Royal Pump Rooms, up the other side of the Valley Gardens on Cornwall Road, then Hereford Road and Kent Road back to the A61 Ripon Road, and the start/finish point of the circuit.

-The men's road race finishes on West Park in front of the Hotel du Vin.
+The men's road race finishes on West Park at the junction with Victoria Avenue and Beech Grove.

 All photos © Hedgehog Cycling